 - Translations may be inconsistent as fans usually don’t create glossaries or follow the best localization practices.

 - You are open to legal issues since you cannot control the translation process.
-The translation might have distorted the licensor’s original intent to convey a different meaning in his language.
-In some cases, you become susceptible to a lawsuit.
+The translation might have changed the licensor’s original intent to convey a different meaning in his language.
+In some cases, you are risking a lawsuit.

 - Fan translations often don’t involve independent proofreading by a third party.
 Grammar, spelling, and expressions are at risk as you don’t know the fan translator’s skills as a translator.
-Localization for your video game should be handled by experts in your target markets, ensuring it’s translated at the highest quality.
+Localization for your video game should be handled by game localization specialists in your target markets, making sure it’s translated at the highest quality.
 This includes proofreading and localization quality assurance testing.

 Price Fallacy Trying To Do Translations In-House

-It’s reasonably tempting for game studios to manage game localization in-house to cut costs.
-Think twice, though: Countless implicit (and explicit) costs increase your translation spending rather than decrease them.
-Let’s go through the most pressing ones:
+Consequently, it’s reasonable for game studios to manage game localization in-house to cut costs.
+Think twice, though: Countless costs increase your translation spending rather than making them smaller.
+Let’s go through the most important ones:

-The true costs of hiring an employee are often underrated.
-It takes an average of 52 days and $4,000 to hire a new employee in the United States, according to Glassdoor.
+The true costs of hiring an employee are often played down.
+As a matter of fact, it takes an average of 52 days and $4,000 to hire a new employee in the United States, according to Glassdoor.
 The hiring process is expensive depending on several aspects, like company policies, labor laws, onboarding, training, base salary, and benefits.
 The higher cost often scares companies away from hiring someone they may not be sure will work out.

-Speaking of: you will probably hire a freelance translator through marketplaces like UpWork to cut statutory employee benefits.
+Speaking of: you will probably hire a freelance translator through marketplaces like UpWork to cut employee benefits.
 Note, though, that it’s no guarantee for you to pick the top-rated freelancer and receive high-quality translations.
 There are limited options for you to confirm that the freelancer you hired did the job they’re sharing in their portfolio.
-Worst case: The result is low quality, and you must employ another translator, doubling your hiring costs.
+Worst case: The result is low quality, and you must employ another game localization specialist, increasing your hiring costs.

-In a gig economy, freelancers work project-based.
+In a gig economy, freelancers work on projects.
 If you need an urgent translation, there’s a possibility the original translator job will not be available.
-This risks the consistency and quality of your translation; even worse, it can delay your game content release, causing additional costs.
+This risks the quality of your translation; even worse, it can delay your game content release, causing more costs.

-Considering the current economic downturn and the aspects mentioned earlier, it makes sense why most AAA mobile game companies outsource their localization to specialized video game localization agencies.
+Considering the current crisis and the aspects mentioned earlier, it makes sense why most AAA mobile game companies outsource their localization to specialized video game localization agencies.

 Put simply, a fan translation is a shot in the dark.
-You have no idea what you’ll get and no quality control whatsoever.
+You have no idea what you’ll get and no quality control.

 It is risky to use fan translations.
 It can upset your game community, or worse, it might become a legal issue.
 Take Tower of Fantasy Team’s approach to lure fans into localizing their game for free with paid in-game currency.